deemp/flakes/templates/codium/haskell-simple/README.md

 Second, `nix-managed` calls the `hello` command at runtime (see `someFunc` in `src/Lib.hs`).
 This command comes from a `hello` executable which is delivered via `Nix` as `pkgs.hello`.

+`cabal` that I used in `flake.nix` has on its `PATH` that `hello` executable.

+Let's inspect what's available.

-1. We now enter a `devShell`.
+1. Enter the `devShell`.

     ```console
     nix develop
     ```

-1. And run the app.
+1. Run the app.

     ```console
     cabal run
     ```

-1. Next, we can access the `hello` executable in a repl as this executable is on `PATH` of `cabal`.
+1. Next, access the `hello` executable in a repl.

     ```console
     cabal repl